microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/aks.md

   "nodeResourceGroup": "MC_recordingbottutorial_recordingbotcluster_westeurope",
 ```

-as the node resource group is the resource group where our cluster manges the resources, in our case the resource group is called `MC_recordingbottutorial_recordingbotcluster_westeurope`.
+The IP address resource was created in the Azure managed resource group which is used by Azure to manage the AKS cluster.
+You can find the managed resource group name in the _nodeResourceGroup_ field of the output.
+In the example output the resource group is called `MC_recordingbottutorial_recordingbotcluster_westeurope`.

 ### Get the public IP resource name

-Next we need the resource name of the public IP.
-To get the name we list the public IP resources in the managed resource group.
+Since the public IP address is an Azure resource, it can be referenced by name.
+To find out, what name was assigned to it, we execute the following command:

 ```powershell
 az network public-ip list